Thinkmill/monorepo/GETTING_STARTED.md

 yarn changeset add
 ```

 This prompts a series of questions allowing you to select what package is changed, the kind of (semver) change it is, and a description of the change.
-For now, select `simple-package` and give it a `major` bump type.
+For now, select `@monorepo-starter/button` and give it a `major` bump type.

 Note the descriptions will end up in the CHANGELOGs of the packages.